-Semester 1: 2 single modules in English plus the equivalent credits in History; OR 2 single modules in English plus 1 single module in another subject; OR 2 single modules in History plus 1 single module in English pluse 1 single module in another subject.
+Semester 1: 2 single modules in English plus the equivalent credits in History; OR 2 single modules in English plus 1 single module in History plus 1 single module in another subject; OR 2 single modules in History plus 1 single module in English pluse 1 single module in another subject.

-Semester 2: 2 single modules in English plus the equivalent credits in History; OR 2 single modules in English plus 1 single module in another subject; OR 2 single modules in History plus 1 single module in English plus 1 single module in another subject.
+Semester 2: 2 single modules in English plus the equivalent credits in History; OR 2 single modules in English plus 1 single module in History plus 1 single module in another subject; OR 2 single modules in History plus 1 single module in English pluse 1 single module in another subject.